 All supporting documentation must be uploaded with the online application.
 If you are experiencing difficulty uploading documents it may be sent to email@example.com quoting your bursary application number.
 Incomplete or late documentation will not be accepted and will render applications ineligible.

 Students can provide their personal statement in ONE of the following formats:

 - Written response (maximum 200 words)

 - Video (30 seconds long)

 - Photos (maximum 3 per section with a caption).
 Digital images must be clearly labelled & referenced in the application.

 Applications will be examined by an assessment panel of nominees from all the institutions involved in Leinster Pillar 1 and an external nominee.

 Conditional offers will be subject to a student accepting and registering with MIE and submitting proof of receipt of the Special Rate SUSI award OR one parent family payment OR other Department of Employment and Social Protection payments.

-Successful mature applicants will receive a conditional offer in July and all other successful applicants will receive a conditional offer in August.
+Successful applicants will receive a conditional offer in September.

 The offer of a bursary is conditional and is subject to the following terms and conditions being met: